huggingface/peft/docs/source/developer_guides/checkpoint.md

         self.kwargs = kwargs
 ```

 Here we can see part of the `__init__` code used by all `LoraLayer` classes in PEFT.
-There are a bunch of parameters used the initialize the model, but only a few are relevant for the checkpoint file, namely: `lora_A`, `lora_B`, `lora_embedding_A`, and `lora_embedding_B`.
+There is a bunch of parameters used the initialize the model, but only a few are relevant for the checkpoint file, namely: `lora_A`, `lora_B`, `lora_embedding_A`, and `lora_embedding_B`.
 These parameters are listed in the class attribute `adapter_layer_names` and they contain the learnable parameters, hence the parameters we need to include in the checkpoint file.
 All the other parameters, e.g. the rank `r`, are derived from the `adapter_config.json` and have to be included there (unless the default value is used).
 When converting a LoRA checkpoint from another format to PEFT, it is thus necessary to include those parameters.

 Let's check the `state_dict` of a PEFT LoRA model applied to BERT.
 When printing the first five keys using the default LoRA settings (the remaining keys are the same, just with different layer numbers), we get: